Dance Ambassadors Blog: May 2020

 Artist Instagram: @artbyktt

-Rachel Li is originally from Hong Kong and is in her final year at Rambert School of Ballet and Contemporary Dance in London.
-As a dance artist, apart from performing and choreographing, she is a strong believer of dance being for everybody and hopes to one day contribute to developing the dance industry back at home.
+Rachel Li is originally from Hong Kong and is in her final year at the Rambert School of Ballet and Contemporary Dance in London.
+As a dance artist, apart from performing and choreographing, she is a strong believer in dance being for everybody and hopes to one day contribute to developing the dance industry back at home.